vaidikcode/Kubeedge_UT_cov_plan/readme.md

 - Enhance test coverage for critical files and directories.
 - Provide a clear mapping of **covered** and **uncovered** lines for each file.
 - Document strategies to close the gaps in coverage.
+- Every bit of code report is coevered in keadm and the whole report on this package is very detailed.
+Every other core package is covered too but not as detailed as keadm.
+- I have used multiple tools to approximate the no of lines that will be after the implementation of the test logic written in every file's report.
+The coverage percentage approximations will be very close to the actual coverage range as every bit of file is covered making the numbers pretty accurate.

 ---